4 Ways Machine Learning and Data Analytics Benefits Oil and Gas Production

 This leaves significant improvements to be had in the remaining 80% of wells if automated systems were in place to monitor them without requiring additional resources.
 A 12% improvement in these wells would mean almost a 10% improvement in asset production.

-It’s possible to predict operational problems in real time by applying machine learning and real-time simulation techniques to the data that operators currently have in their SCADA systems about their operations in real time.
+Predicting operational problems in real time is possible by applying machine learning and real-time simulation techniques to the data that operators currently have in their SCADA systems about their operations in real time.
 Once you can predict an event, you can also generate automatic notifications to operators for just-in-time intervention.
 Now your operations that were reactive and consumed too many resources become the exception, and it is possible to service the entire well with the same resources.

 3. Hydrocarbon emissions or leak detection